Deepak-B-G/Pink_Panthers_product_deployment/README.md

 ## Know Bugs

- Our Services, Privacy Policy, Affiliate Program under Company section is still under development.
+ Our Services, Privacy Policy, and Affiliate Program under the Company section is still under development.

  FAQ and Contact Us under Get Help is still under development.

- Links to our social media sites yet to be provided.
+ Links to our social media sites are yet to be provided.

  The Navigation  bar is unresponsive during the video runtime.